TriLab-bioinf/WORKSHOP2024_1/workshop_outline.md

 ```
 cd -

-# Print new working directory
+# Print new working directory to the screen
 pwd
 ```